An introspective look into fatherhood and what it means to be Asian American

 Running a few minutes late, I hopped onto a video call with Yoshi Sudarso and introduced myself with an apology.
 Unfazed by it, Sudarso greeted me with a warm smile as he sat in a gaming chair rocking a black Playstation t-shirt.

 Stuntman turned actor, Sudarso has many credits to his name.
-He starred as Koda, the blue Power Ranger in Nickelodeon's Power Rangers series and can be seen in Bao Tran's recent film, The Paper Tigers (2021).
+He starred as Koda, the blue Power Ranger in Nickelodeon's Power Rangers series and can be seen in Bao Tran's upcoming film, The Paper Tigers (2021).

 During our conversation, Sudarso openly spoke about the joys of fatherhood and his hopes for his son.
 Many of his hopes stem from the challenges he faced while growing up in America, from navigating cultural differences to replanting the seeds sown by societal expectations to embracing his Asian-ness and 'whole' self.